laravel/docs/events.md

 <a name="event-discovery-in-production"></a>
 #### Event Discovery in Production

-To give your application a speed boost, you should cache a manifest of all of your application's listeners using the `event:cache` Artisan command.
-Typically, this command should be run as part of your application's [deployment process](/docs/{{version}}/deployment#caching-events).
+To give your application a speed boost, you should cache a manifest of all of your application's listeners using the `optimize` or `event:cache` Artisan commands.
+Typically, this command should be run as part of your application's [deployment process](/docs/{{version}}/deployment#optimization).
 This manifest will be used by the framework to speed up the event registration process.
-The `event:clear` command may be used to destroy the cache.
+The `event:clear` command may be used to destroy the event cache.

 <a name="manually-registering-events"></a>
 ### Manually Registering Events